- Open Source CEO by Bill Kerr

 Katie Noonan.

-One of the achievements I'm proud of is that in challenging macro-economic conditions we have maintained a strong internal culture.
-Our annual engagement survey results showed significant improvement in our focus areas of collaboration and innovation which I focused on throughout the year.
+One of the achievements I'm proud of is that, despite challenging macroeconomic conditions, we have maintained a strong internal culture.
+Our annual engagement survey results showed significant improvement in our focus areas of collaboration and innovation, which I focused on throughout the year.

 I see it as my number one goal to create leverage for our partners' time.
 This is measured by taking things off their plate and owning respective parts of the business that they were previously managing.
 We set annual and quarterly goals, and I assess our success by whether we executed against them with the tactics we planned or if we need to revisit and adjust the goals, lightening our load when necessary for course correction.